 By offering discounts, rolling the funds into your tuition, or giving you a “loaner” laptop, online schools are essentially helping you get a head start that you could not otherwise have accomplished.

 Technical Needs of College Students

-For example, graphic design courses will require a laptop with a good graphics card and RAM, music production classes require a good sound card and a lot of RAM, while a management course may require nothing more than a basic laptop with Word and Excel.
+Some students have greater technical needs than others, whether they study on campus or online.
+For example, graphic design students will require a laptop with a good graphics card and RAM.
+Music production students require a good sound card and a lot of RAM.
+And, business management students don’t require much more than a basic laptop with Word and Excel.

 Online classes aren't for everybody.
 Some people just want the tried-and-true traditional classroom.
-But online classes offer some really unique benefits.
+But online classes offer some unique benefits.
 These benefits allow people who might not normally be able to get a degree to attend college.

 Blogs you may be interested in